tikv/rfcs/text/0077-in-memory-pessimistic-locks.md

 #### Leader transfer

 After `valid` is set to `false`, later pessimistic locks are replicated through Raft proposals.
 So, we don't need to worry that some pessimistic locks might be missing after the serialized pessimistic locks are ingested.
-But it is a risk that some pessimistic locks could appear again after being deleted on the former leader.
-Next, we will talk about how to avoid it:

-1. Pessimistic locks are serialized and `valid` is set to `false`, we record the current `propose_index`.
-Let's call it `idx0`.
-2. After `valid` is set to `false`, later proposed lock CF mutations meet `propose_index` > `idx0`.
-3. When the follower receives `MsgTransferLeader`, it verifies `idx0` > `applied_index`.
-Combined with 2, we know later proposed lock CF mutations meet `propose_index` > `applied_index`.
-It means all these mutations have not been applied on the follower.
-4. Before the new leader starts to serve, it will apply the lock CF mutations and the locks that need to be removed from the lock table will not appear.
+And we should pay attention that serializing the pessimistic locks and proposing them must be an atomic operation to prevent order reverse between migrated pessimistic locks and later mutations on the lock CF.

 #### Region merge